antodale/CompositeVideoSynth/README.md

 The format is:
 A: first position is a letter that indicates the scene (A to E)
+TEXT: here you would put text for the scenes E and F
-0: Size
+000: Size
-0: Speed
+000: Speed
-0: Shape
+000: Shape
-0: Multiplication
+000: Multiplication

+Numerical values need to be 3-padded, in order to be recognised correctly.

 For example, selecting Scene A and moving the sliders generates a raw six-byte array (like `65 48 54 51 48 49`).
 This allows the ESP32 to instantly read the hardware buffer without needing to parse complex text delimiters, ensuring a buttery-smooth framerate on your CRT.